 - Litter control and general cleanliness including enforcement of littering, waste and offences under the Public Spaces Protection Order relating to dog fouling, dogs on sports pitches etc.

-- Body worn cameras are used by Enforcement Officers to capture images of waste offenders.
+- Enforcement Officers using Body worn cameras to capture images of waste offenders.

 2. What and whose personal information we hold?

-The types of information we hold and process will typically include:
+When an offence has occurred, the types of information we hold and process will typically include

 3. Where does the service get my information from?